steakhal/fastreact.p4app/README.md

 DISCLAIMER: only a partial implementation of the paper called "[FastReact: In-Network Control and Caching for Industrial Control Networks using ProgrammableData Planes](https://arxiv.org/pdf/1808.06799.pdf)".
 We took a different approach, using match-action tables instead of registers.
-This implementation is only proof of concept, for the practical application it needs to be further developed (see Notes)
+This implementation is only proof of concept, for the practical application it needs to be further developed (see Notes).

 ## Setup

-- only tested on Windows 10 Pro.
+- only tested on Windows 10 Pro

 ### Prerequisites
  - Windows 10